The range of Tri-ang large scale pressed steel Thames Traders were produced from around

 Thames Trader Crash Truck

+The Thames Trader Breakdown service has a toolbox on board.
 This box contains several tools like a hammer and a screwdriver.

-and in the Fix it -truck.
+The same and more tools Tri-ang provided with the Convertable of the Ranger serie and the Fix it -truck.
 These tools are often missing and very hard to find.

 Thames Trader Mech.
 Horse & Open Truck